 The nose of this whisky is kind of rascally.
 So much so, I wasn’t sure if I was leaving one confrontation at our Children’s Christmas service for another.
 Straight out of the bottle, there is the scent of apple vinegar, but once it makes it into the dram, there are other fruits at work, and with that, there is a difficulty in really identifying them.
 I’d say that the most prominent is citrus—a lemon.
 Soon thereafter comes Golden Delicious apples and white table grapes.
 With a drop of water, there is orange juice and an almond hint.

 The palate delivers a reasonable helping of malt while stirring up the citrus fruits once more, except now they’ve been baked.
 The almonds begin to fade in the medium finish, leaving behind what is a sense of warmed and pulpy citrus fruit cocktail.

-Having now experienced this particular edition, I am intrigued to try the 21 and 25-year-old editions.
-But I suppose the better revelation here is that it is a good thing that I keep all of my whiskies at home and nowhere near my church office.
-Had there been a bottle nearby, the temptation to throw one’s hands into the air in a moment of extreme frustration very well could have overtaken me; and back in my office, having consulted with the aqua vitae, I might have discovered a more enthusiastic vigor and gone back out to negotiate with our stubborn visitor.
-Had this occurred, I’m pretty sure the situation would have been far different from what I described.
+Having now experienced this particular edition, I am intrigued to try the 21- and 25-year-old editions.
+But I suppose the better revelation here is that it’s a good thing I keep all of my whiskies at home and nowhere near my church office.
+Had there been a bottle nearby, the temptation to throw my hands into the air in a moment of extreme frustration very well could have overtaken me; and back in my office, having consulted with the aqua vitae, I might have discovered a more enthusiastic vigor and gone back out to negotiate with our stubborn visitor.
+Had this occurred, I’m pretty sure the situation would have ended quite differently.